antoine-gallais/antoine-gallais.github.io/publications.md

 # International journals

+* E. Bout, V. Loscri and A. Gallais, [Evolution of IoT Security: the era of smart attacks](https://www.comsoc.org/publications/magazines/ieee-internet-things-magazine), to appear in IEEE Internet of Things Magazine, 2022.
 * L. Miller, P. Mérindol, A. Gallais and C. Pelsser, [Securing Workflows Using Microservices and Metagraphs](https://www.mdpi.com/2079-9292/10/24/3087), in MDPI Electronics, special issue on Advances in Communications Software and Services, 2021.
 * E. Bout, V. Loscri and A. Gallais, [How Machine Learning changes the nature of cyberattacks on IoT networks: A survey](https://hal.archives-ouvertes.fr/hal-03390359), to appear in IEEE Communications Surveys and Tutorials, 2021.
 * E. A. Abdellaoui Alaoui, S. Koumetio Tekouabou and A. Gallais, [Efficient Forwarding Strategy in HDRP Protocol based Internet of Things](https://www.journals.elsevier.com/computer-communications), in Elsevier Computer Communications, 2021.